blackdoor/blog/_posts/2018-12-16-simple-front-end.md

 ### Bootstrap
 Bootstrap makes it easy to quickly set up the style and layout of a page.
 It's been around since 2011 and hasn't changed too radically since then, but it has grown an abundance of documentation, community support, and usage guides.
 If you were inclined you could swap this out with any other library that does styling and layout like Google's material design for web.
 ### jQuery
 jQuery is a transitive dependency from bootstrap, we'll only really use it directly to DRY up parts of our pages like headers and footers.
+> This requires import of the full jQuery library as opposed to the slim version required by boostrap.
+To optimize performance we could use handlebars partials instead of jQuery for the headers and footers.

 When it comes to web libraries that are widely used, stable, and not going anywhere there is nothing that comes close to jQuery.
 ### Handlebars
 From its readme:
 > Handlebars.js is an extension to the [Mustache templating language](http://mustache.github.com/) created by Chris Wanstrath.
 Handlebars.js and Mustache are both logicless templating languages that keep the view and the code separated like we all know they should be.